lorey/github-stars-by-topic/example/addyosmani/app-todo-written/README.md

 - [tastejs/todomvc](https://github.com/tastejs/todomvc)
   Helping you select an MV* framework - Todo apps for Backbone.js, Ember.js, AngularJS, and many more
 - [mudcube/MIDI.js](https://github.com/mudcube/MIDI.js)
   :musical_keyboard: Making life easy to create a MIDI-app on the web.
 Includes a library to program synesthesia into your app for memory recognition or for creating trippy effects.
-Convert soundfonts for Guitar, Bass, Drums, ect. into code that can be read by the browser.
+Convert soundfonts for Guitar, Bass, Drums, etc. into code that can be read by the browser.
 Supports multiple simultaneous instruments and perfect timing.
 - [gadfly361/cljs-todomvc](https://github.com/gadfly361/cljs-todomvc)
   List of TodoMVC examples that use Clojurescript (om, om next, reagent, re-frame, rum, quiescent, etc.)
 - [addyosmani/backbone-mobile-search](https://github.com/addyosmani/backbone-mobile-search)